 Is It Safe For Babies To Eat Bacon?

+It is good to introduce your baby to a variety of new foods however there are certain foods such as ham, bacon, sausages etc., which should be introduced at a certain age and on consultation with the pediatrician.
 Bacon has high amounts of saturated fat, sodium, and food additives, like nitrites (1) (2) (3), making it unsuitable for infants below the age of 12 months.
 The baby’s kidneys are not fully developed to cope with the high salt food (4).
 Other additives in bacon may also adversely affect the baby’s body.

 When Can Babies Eat Bacon?